Scrum vs Agile: Key Differences and Use Cases

 Scrum Benefits for Customers

-One of the ultimate benefits of the Scrum framework is that it delivers ROI faster to customers.
+Among the advantages of Scrum is that it delivers ROI faster to customers.
 Each sprint is time-boxed, and there's a reduced risk since everyone knows what they're working on and the expected results.
-At the end of each sprint, customers get specific deliverables that give them the value within a short time frame.
+Customers get specific deliverables at the end of each sprint that give them value within a short time frame.
 Also, since their feedback is prioritized, customers get more control.

 Scrum Benefits for Companies

-One of the main benefits of Scrum for companies is that it helps teams to work together more effectively.
+One of the main Scrum benefits for companies is that it helps teams work together more effectively.
 The Scrum team is self-organizing to work together to solve problems and shop value for customers throughout the project lifecycle.

-Therefore Scrum is a framework of Agile that helps agile teams to work together.
+Therefore, Scrum is an Agile framework that helps Agile teams work together.
 The team members develop, deliver, and sustain the complex product using it.
 It encourages the team to learn through practice and self-organize while working on the problem.
 Scum is work done through the framework and continuously shipping values to customers.

 The key difference between Agile and Scrum is in how they're applied.
 As earlier mentioned, Scrum project management is based on Agile methodology principles.
 But ultimately, they're different and cannot be used interchangeably.

-Some of the key differences between Agile and Scrum include:
+Some of the key differences between scrum methodology vs agile include:

 Principles vs Rules